The story of The Real Flower Petal Confetti Company began on a late spring

 now closed for 2017 – sorry you missed it!

-Please look out for our open days again next year – we will publish them
+Please look out for more information – we will publish them in spring

 Acres of delphiniums and cornflowers bloom on the Wyke Manor Estate Farm